Downtown in Sioux Falls in Minnehaha County, South Dakota — The American Midwest (Upper Plains)

 Topics.
 This historical marker is listed in this topic list: Industry & Commerce.
 A significant historical year for this entry is 1874.

 Location.
 43° 32.898′ N, 96° 43.528′ W. Marker is in Sioux Falls, South Dakota, in Minnehaha County.
 It is in Downtown.
-Marker can be reached from East 8th Street, 0.1 miles east of North Phillips Avenue, on the right when traveling east.
+It can be reached from East 8th Street 0.1 miles east of North Phillips Avenue, on the right when traveling east.
 Located on the Big Sioux River Greenway, on the east side of the river and just south of the Eighth Street bridge.
 Touch for map.
 Marker is at or near this postal address: 201 E 8th St, Sioux Falls SD 57103, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Fort Dakota (here, next to this marker); Cascade Mill (here, next to this marker); Launch (within shouting distance of this marker); Course (within shouting distance of this marker); Mill Dam Tragedy (within shouting distance of this marker); Overflow (within shouting distance of this marker); Traverse (within shouting distance of this marker); 8th Street Bridge (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Fort Dakota (here, next to this marker); Cascade Mill (here, next to this marker); Launch (within shouting distance of this marker); Course (within shouting distance of this marker); Mill Dam Tragedy (within shouting distance of this marker); Overflow (within shouting distance of this marker); Traverse (within shouting distance of this marker); 8th Street Bridge (within shouting distance of this marker).
 Touch for a list and map of all markers in Sioux Falls.

 March 26, 2022